cybrcore/cybrdots/starship/about-starship.md

 ![starship banner](../assets/starship.png)

 # Cybrship
-Color prompt for Starship inspired by the color palette popularized by **Cyberpunk 2077**.
+Color prompt for Starship inspired by cyberpunk aesthetics.

 > [!CAUTION]
 > This theme is still work in progress, there are some bugs to be fixed.